 However, staff were not following the food storage requirements on Swift ward, the contents of the freezer were not orderly and labelled.
 According to the food handling procedure "All items should be appropriately packaged to prevent exposure to frost and 'freezer burn' and labelled with day dots identifying contents, date frozen and use by date."
-This was not happening.
+This was no Page 192 ning.